 - 1.1.
-Copper Coast Council (Council) is committed to undertaking all procurement activities with fairness, accountability and transparency, and in accordance with Council policies and Section 49 of the Local Government Act 1999 (the Act). - 1.2.
-Council aims to achieve advantageous procurement outcomes by: - 1.2.1. enhancing value for money through fair, competitive, non-discriminatory procurement; - 1.2.2. promoting the use of resources in an efficient, effective and ethical manner; - 1.2.3. making decisions with probity, accountability and transparency; - 1.2.4. advancing and/or working within Council's economic, social and environmental policies; - 1.2.5. providing reasonable opportunity for competitive local businesses to supply to Council; - 1.2.6. appropriately managing risk; and - 1.2.7. promoting compliance with the Act and all relevant legislation.
+Council aims to achieve advantageous procurement outcomes by: - 1.1.1. enhancing value for money through fair, competitive, non-discriminatory procurement; - 1.1.2. promoting the use of resources in an efficient, effective and ethical manner; - 1.1.3. making decisions with probity, accountability and transparency; - 1.1.4. advancing and/or working within Council's economic, social and environmental policies; - 1.1.5. providing reasonable opportunity for competitive local businesses to supply to Council; - 1.1.6. appropriately managing risk; and - 1.1.7. promoting compliance with the Act and all relevant legislation.